 Originally from Cobourg, Ontario, her family moved to Moncton, New Brunswick where she grew up and later moved to Kitchener, Ontario where they settled in 2002.
 Mandy was first introduced to boxing in 2004, when she began training recreationally.
 Over time, her passion for the sport led her to pursue boxing competitively.

 Following high school graduation from Forest Heights Collegiate (Kitchener, Ontario), Mandy continued training while she went on to complete a General Business program at Conestoga College (Kitchener, Ontario) in 2007.
 In 2010, Mandy enrolled at the University of Waterloo (Waterloo, Ontario), where she is diligently working part-time to complete an undergraduate degree in Liberal Arts.
 Mandy is also a fully certified Level 2 NCCP Coach and working towards her Level 3.
 She has also completed a Level 3 Referee/Judge for Boxing Canada.
-In addition to her training and studies, community involvement is also very important to Mandy so she gives back through teaching recreational classes, mentoring aspiring athletes through various youth sports programs and continuous involvement with many local charities including the Ronald McDonald House Toronto.
+In addition to her training and studies, community involvement is also very important to Mandy so she gives back through teaching recreational classes, mentoring aspiring athletes through various youth sports programs and continuous involvement with many local charities including the Ronald McDonald House Toronto and Nutrition for Learning.

 Canadian Team Sport Psychologist